viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 sudo reboot
 ```

+## Next Steps

+Now that your Pi has a Viam-compatible operating system installed, and you learned how to enable specific communication protocols and add additional WiFi credentials, continue to our [`viam-server` installation guide](../../#install-viam-server).

 ## Troubleshooting

-### Add additional Wifi credentials
+### Add additional WiFi credentials

-If you move your robot to a different Wifi network, you will have to update the Wifi credentials.
+If you move your robot to a different WiFi network, you will have to update the WiFi credentials.

-You can update the Wifi configuration by creating a new `wpa_supplicant.conf` file on the "boot" partition.
+You can update the WiFi configuration by creating a new `wpa_supplicant.conf` file on the "boot" partition.

 The steps are explained below.